Darshanmesta/Express-Assign/README.md

-# Express-Assign
+# Express-assignment

-# create a React App by command npx create react app client
+# Create a React App by command npx create-react-app client

-# once the react app is created successfully CD to client by running command
+# Once the react app is created successfully CD(Change Directory) to client

+Commands:
-Cd client in command prompt and type npm start.
+cd client hit Enter > and type npm start hit Enter.

+# Open another command prompt go to the directory and execute the following commands

-# CD to client from CMD Prompt and run npm i axios react-router-dom --save
+cd to client hit enter and type npm i axios react-router-dom --save hit Enter.

-# once dependencies are installed go to src folder of client
+# Once dependencies are installed go to src folder of client

-and create components folder and place the jsx files present in the repository
+# Create components folder and place the jsx files present in the repository

-# go to package.json of client and type "proxy":"http://localhost:3100"
+# Go to package.json of client and type "proxy":"http://localhost:3100"

-#In CMD Prompt run command npm run dev to open client and server in single command prompt
+#In CMD Prompt run command following commands
+ npm run dev to open client and server in single command prompt

+#